DennisLfromGA/supayuzamenyu/README.md

 * IMPORTANT when creating a new Ubuntu enviroment last step seems to be entering a user name but you need to return then enter a password (then return) and then re-enter same password (then return) to complete setup.

-## Ununtu target file installation menu
+## Ubuntu target file installation menu

 * when you are in Ubuntu you can open up another menu by typing `menu` at prompt: